Updated August 15, 2020.

 Check your details on the next screen and pay online.
 You will receive an e-mail confirmation with your order information.
 You’re ready to go!

 I hope this was helpful for you if you’re considering a trip on the Glacier Express!
 Thank you for reading.
-Interestingly, our actual trip was a bit different due to an unprecedented Alpine winter and an avalanche possibility!
-Stay tuned to find out more about what happened and how the situation played out in Monday’s post!
+Interestingly, our actual trip was a bit different due to an unprecedented Alpine winter and an avalanche possibility.
+Check out my Switzerland Page for more!